 In a direct transaction, even after you finalize an agreement with a buyer, the process is not complete.
 Once you enter into a selling agreement, Forge notifies the company of the pending transaction.
 In most situations, the company’s Board of Directors will have between 30 and 45 business days to decide to ROFR, though terms may vary significantly between individual companies, and some companies respond more quickly to ROFR requests than others.
 There may also be legal or other fees required by the issuing company to complete a transaction.

 Why would a company choose to exercise its ROFR rights?
-A company may deem the potential transaction price as too low, they may not want to add another external investor to the company’s cap table or they may have other reasons.
+A company may deem the potential transaction price as too low; they may not want to add another external investor to the company’s cap table, or they may have other reasons.
 In some cases, an existing stockholder may also have a ROFR in addition to the company.
 Either way, the ROFR process must be completed before a trade can be finalized.
-If a company or stockholder decides to ROFR, you will be selling your shares back to the company or existing stockholder (not to your initial buyer).
+If a company or stockholder decides to exercise their ROFR, you will be selling your shares back to the company or existing stockholder (not to your initial buyer).

 Step 8: Finalize the trade process and settle funds